-Anti-Inflammatory Effects of Purple Potatoes,
+Transcript: Anti-Inflammatory Effects of Purple Potatoes

 And purple potatoes also appeared to help lower blood pressure in folks with hypertension.
-They put people on 6-8 small microwaved purple potatoes a day and concluded “purple potatoes are an effective hypotensive agent and lower the risk of heart disease and stroke in hypertensive subjects without weight gain.”
+They put people on six to eight small microwaved purple potatoes a day, and concluded “purple potatoes are an effective hypotensive agent and lower the risk of heart disease and stroke in hypertensive subjects without weight gain.”

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Serena.

 Please consider volunteering to help out on the site.